El Salvador Travel Guide 2019 – Everything You Need To Know For The Best Holiday

 Hostel dorms can be found for as low as USD 5 per night or private rooms for approximately USD 10-15 per night.
 There is a lot of cheap hotels where you can get a lovely room with private bathroom for USD 30+ per night.

-Safety and security – El Salvador travel guide:
+Safety and security in the country – El Salvador travel guide:

 Before we got to El Salvador, we were in fact very concerned about our safety.